 VPNs disguise your IP address from sites that wish to monitor you.
 They also keep your complete online activity hidden from your ISP.
 For example, using a VPN to download files from a torrent site might help you remain anonymous online and protect yourself from cyber-attacks.

 Keep in mind that ISPs monitor VPN traffic, so keep your torrenting legal.
-Using VPNs is also prohibited in some countries, so check that your country isn’t on the list.
+VPNs are also prohibited in some countries, so check that your country isn’t on the list.

 Is it possible for me to go to jail for torrenting?